 One of the oldest file sharing programs on the Net, Hotline is still in use today, and I recently had the opportunity to confirm that.
-Even though the parent company (who originally intended to sell the product as a BBS/collaboration tool) seems to have gone under, there has been a resurgence in its use that
+Even though the parent company (who originally intended to sell the product as a BBS/collaboration tool) seems to have gone under, there has been a resurgence in its use.

-How to spot if your users are running it:
+How to spot if your users are running it

 Generally, accesses to Tracker-Tracker in your proxy log files are a good hint that someone is using either Hotline or Carracho (reminder: set up a Snort signature for this).